dtrunk90/switch-library-manager-web/README.md

 ## Usage

-Please refer to the Docker documentation on how to run this Docker image.
+Please refer to the Docker documentation on how to run a Docker image.

 ##### Volumes inside the container
 - `/usr/local/share/switch-library-manager-web`